CloudForgeCI/cfc-core/readme.md

 |----------|------|---------|-------------|
 | `authMode` | string | `"none"` | `"none"`, `"alb-oidc"`, or `"jenkins-oidc"` |

+> **⚠️ Note:** SAML authentication and Keycloak integration are in active development and may have breaking changes.

 #### Cognito Configuration (Simplest Authentication)

 | Property | Type | Default | Description |